EngBioNUS/BMSSlib/README.md

 - Generate SBOL visual-compliant gene circuit diagrams for the best model candidate
 - Export Model Data in .csv file

+If you make use of BMSSlib in any publications, please kindly cite the following paper:
+<a href="https://pubs.acs.org/doi/10.1021/acssynbio.8b00523">Yeoh, J.W., Ivan Ng, K.B., Teh, A.Y., Zhang, JY., David Chee, W.K., Poh, C.L., "An Automated Bio-Model Selection System (BMSS) for Gene Circuit Designs", _ACS Synthetic Biology_, 2019.
+(DOI: 10.1021/acssynbio.8b00523)</a>

 ## Installation

 BMSSlib is implemented in *Python 3.6.5* environment and can be *soon* installed using *pip* as shown below: